railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 invoices to pay.
 It could either reconcile the payment against invoices 145 and 184 or against invoice 167.

-You can cancel an invoice if the :guilabel:`Allow Cancelling Entries` function has been activated in the journal and the entries have not yet been reconciled.
-You could then move it from \ ``Cancelled`` \
-to the \ ``Draft`` \ state to modify it and regenerate it.

 .. tip:: Treatment in Lots

         Usually, different transactions are grouped together and handled at the same time rather than invoice by invoice.
 This is called batch work or lot handling.

         You can select several documents in the list of invoices: check the checkboxes of the interesting lines using the web client and click the appropriate shortcut button at the right;
         or shift-click the lines using the mouse in the GTK client and use the action or print button at the top –
         these give you the option of a number of possible actions on the selected objects.

 At regular intervals, and independent of the invoices, an automatic import procedure or a manual accounts procedure can be used to bring in bank statements.
 These comprise all of the payments of